Peter Morgan, Clinical Psychologist and Mindfulness Teacher, UK

 Who can contribute to the resources available?

 Contributions are welcome from experienced mindfulness teachers who have recorded mindfulness-based exercises and can give permission for them to be shared and reproduced without restriction.
+The content accepted is limited to that found in MBSR or MBCT or closely related approaches as this is our area of knowledge and expertise.
 You may choose how much information to include with your contribution, e.g. name, profession, approach, website etc.

 Does the website make money for the owner (or intend to in the future)?